aishwarya1912s/portfolio/final-project-part-two.md

 There were some common observations across the 3 interviewees.
 Based on the Feedback I have come to the following conclusions for my next Project Part’s plan:-

 1. Both interviewees 1 and 2 initially struggled with understanding the visualizations.
 I will ensure that I add sufficient textual explanations with the charts wherever necessary.

-2.All 3 of them struggled with some of the terms used like COPE,CORE and Connect.
+2. All 3 of them struggled with some of the terms used like COPE,CORE and Connect.
 Since these are terms specific to the mental health studies and treatments, it was too high-level for them.
 I will make sure I include more explanation for them in the final project version.

-3.Will work on increasing font size for all the charts wherever needed.
+3. Will work on increasing font size for all the charts wherever needed.

-4.May consider replacing the word cloud with a bar chart or table if necessary for better readability.
+4. May consider replacing the word cloud with a bar chart or table if necessary for better readability.

-5.Will include a more detailed explanation about Bibliotherapy and its exact methods.
+5. Will include a more detailed explanation about Bibliotherapy and its exact methods.
 Also, I will add more relevant images too.

-6.Might consider adding animation to the charts to make it more interesting and aesthetic.
+6. Might consider adding animation to the charts to make it more interesting and aesthetic.

-7.I will ensure I have included all citations and data sources necessary for the project.
+7. I will ensure I have included all citations and data sources necessary for the project.

-8.The visual elements need to be appropriately sized when incorporating into Shorthand.
+8. The visual elements need to be appropriately sized when incorporating into Shorthand.
 Will need to keep that in mind.

-9.Will focus on adding a strong Call to Action pitch in the final page in Shorthand.
+9. Will focus on adding a strong Call to Action pitch in the final page in Shorthand.

-10.I will also add maybe a survey result about student awareness of college wellness programmes as suggested by interviewee 3.
+10. I will also add maybe a survey result about student awareness of college wellness programmes as suggested by interviewee 3.

-11.Will fix alignments at a few places to better clarify the visuals.
+11. Will fix alignments at a few places to better clarify the visuals.

-12.I will also double check that I have added titles and labels to all the visuals in the story.
+12. I will also double check that I have added titles and labels to all the visuals in the story.

 13. Will try to highlight the Bibliotherapy bar in a different colour in the 2 bar charts.
 It will improve readabilty and draw attention better.